-Students Against Violence Everywhere (SAVE) Promise Club is the student leadership initiative of Sandy Hook Promise that aims to cultivate and bolster student leaders to take an active role in increasing school safety and preventing different forms of violence in schools and communities.
+Students Against Violence Everywhere (SAVE) Promise Club is the student leadership initiative of Sandy Hook Promise.
+Led by our Youth Advisory Board, the aim is to empower student leaders to take an active role in increasing school safety and preventing different forms of violence in schools and communities.

 Student-led SAVE Promise Clubs offer a powerful approach to preventing violence because they recognize the unique role that young people play in making their schools and communities safer.
 A SAVE Promise Club can be a stand-alone club or embedded into an existing club, such as SADD, Student Council, FCCLA, or another student leadership, civic, or kindness club.
 Many SAVE Promise Clubs are successful meeting only once or twice a month and organizing four activities throughout the year.